-File a pet insurance claim by paying your veterinarian upfront, gathering required documents and submitting your claim through your insurer's online portal or mobile app for 60% to 90% reimbursement after you meet your deductible.
-Complete this straightforward five-step process:
+File a pet insurance claim by paying your veterinarian upfront, gathering required documents and submitting your claim through your insurer's online portal or mobile app.
+You'll receive 60% to 90% reimbursement after meeting your deductible.
+Follow these five steps:

 Pet Insurance Claims Process